 - 4 thin apple slices (save 4 thin slices for the topping)

-- a Few almonds and cashews
+- 2 tablespoons of almonds and cashews

 - 1 strawberry, thinly sliced